 \section{Conclusions}

 In this paper, we examined a free scalar field \( \phi \) in a supersymmetric background metric given by \eqref{ourmet} in (1+1) dimensions.
 After deriving the renormalized Wightman function, we explicitly obtained the covariantly conserved \textit{quantum} energy-momentum tensor up to \( {\cal O} \big(e^{-2 b x}\big) \).
-Based on these results, we have shown the existence of frictional quantum effects on the expansion of the bubble wall during the electroweak phase transition in the early universe.
+Based on these results, we have shown the existence of the Unrhu-like quantum effects in the leading order $(e^{- b x})$on the expansion of the bubble wall during the electroweak phase transition in the early universe.

 Our results show that the Hadamard renormalization scheme, which has been successfully applied in traditional QFTCS, also provides an effective method for addressing the renormalization of the Wightman function in QIFT.
 This accomplishment shows the consistency of our proposal in constructing meaningful physical quantities in QIFT.